I've been creating and teaching art for several years and love helping new artists grow and find their own voice.

-When you draw a cat from life, as I just did, it's important to watch for a time when your cat is sitting still and relaxing.
+When you draw a cat from life, it's important to watch for a time when your cat is sitting still and relaxing.
 Don't make sudden movements to disturb him.
 Look at him, sketch, glance back and keep drawing fast because the cat may move at any time.

 This is why it's so important to block in the shapes accurately first.
 Those few moments of blocking-in may be the only chance you get to capture the cat in exactly that pose.
-Cats can be fiendish about waiting till you need to look, then rolling over to wash their butt or yawning or turning their backs.
-Your cat is laughing, at you.
+Cats can be fiendish about waiting until you need to look, then rolling over to wash their butt or yawning or turning their backs, laughing at you.

-Ari is a poor model.
-If he sees me sketching, he will prank me like that.
 So if you see your cat staring at something interesting, like the kids playing in the hallway, you may get in a quick sketch to get the pose before the cat notices what you're doing.
-This time he happened to be a good model and stayed in that head-up, profile position through the entire drawing.
+This time, Ari happened to be a good model and stayed in that head-up, profile position through the entire drawing.

 I'd like to thank him here for that rare opportunity.

-So let's start with the first stage -- blocking in.
-Don't take too long.
-Just look at the cat as a series of geometric shapes with volume and sketch those in like you were doing her as a cartoon.
-My cat is Siamese, so we'll be doing a Siamese.
+So let's start with the first stage—blocking in.
+Don't take too long; just look at the cat as a series of geometric shapes with volume and sketch those in like you were doing her as a cartoon.
+My cat is Siamese, so in this tutorial, we'll be doing a Siamese.

 There are a lot of reasons to do this.